bacunix/folder-struct-for-SDL-game-development/README.md

     typing "make clean" to rm all .exe and .o file,

-this folder struct is made by me and deepseek AI, you can edit the folder struct in Makefile, thanks
+this folder struct made by me and deepseek AI, you can edit the folder struct in Makefile, thanks